 Sustainable and Ethical Making in the UK Jewellery and Silversmithing Industry

-This article, written by ethical advocates the ‘Incorporation of Goldsmiths’, Edinburgh, provides a background to ethics and sustainability.
+This article, written by ethical advocates The Scottish Goldsmiths Trust, Edinburgh, provides a background to ethics and sustainability.
 It provides an insight into ethics in the UK goldsmithing industry and suggests ways of getting started if you want to make changes within your own work.

 “Transparent, ethical sourcing and practice are a logical fit with what UK designer-makers already do so well, it is not an enormous leap to get there.”

 Ethical making is about considering the environmental and social impact of your practice.
 This includes your brand and business guidelines, design process, how pieces are made (including how the raw material components are produced, sourced, and processed in the studio) and how the products are delivered to the end consumer.

 The launch of Fairtrade Gold and the Alliance for Responsible Mining (Fairmined) in the UK in 2011, with the help of trailblazers such as CRED Jewellery, increased awareness of ethically sourced gold and silver.
 Over the following years there has been a noticeable shift towards a more responsible sector, with jewellers across the UK using Fairtrade and Fairmined metals, showing their commitment to ethical sourcing and fair-trade principles.